 The objective of creating business integrations is to create more productive services, which in turn provide greater customer outcomes.
 It’s a simple combination, but the tools and methods of getting it right are swimming in an ocean of complexity.
 (Download a free tool for calculating total cost of integration ownership at the end of the page)

-Business integrations, such as connecting up your finance systems to HR tools, or marketing software to your CRM are all achievable goals.
+Business service integrations, such as connecting up your finance systems to HR tools, or marketing software to your CRM are all achievable goals.
 But how do you go about proving the value that really creates?
 The traditional metrics we gather for each service or function cannot in isolation demonstrate ROI.
 We need a more curated approach to understanding success.

 Common metrics that don’t help